IPPO: Obstacle Avoidance for Robotic Manipulators in Joint Space via Improved Proximal Policy Optimization: EXPERIMENTS

 \section{EXPERIMENTS}

-To illustrate the efficiency of the improved PPO, we performed a serious of experiments in simulation and real-robot settings.
-We divided our experiments to four steps.
-In the first round of experiment, we compared the proposed approach with two baseline methods.
-Then, we measured the success rate for completing the goal reaching task with and without obstacles.
-Afterwards, the trained model was transferred from Pybullet to Gazebo, and also used directly on real-robot without fine-tuning.
-We used the same code and network in both real and simulation experiments.
-Note that all tests were performed with a PC running Ubuntu $20.04$ with a $3.20$ GHz Intel Xeon(R) $i7$, and a Quadro P$5000$ NVIDIA.
+To assess the performance of the proposed approach, we conducted a set of experiments in simulation and real-robot environments.
+The experiments were divided into four rounds.
+In the first round, we compared the proposed approach to six baseline methods and evaluated their performance based on the accumulated reward.
+In the second round, we evaluated the success rate of the goal-reaching task under both obstacle-free and obstacle-present conditions.
+These rounds of experiments were carried out in Pybullet simulation.
+In the next round of experiments, the trained model was transferred from Pybullet to Gazebo.
+In the last round of evaluation, we employed the learned policy in real-robot without any fine-tuning.
+We used the same network and code in both simulated and real experiments.
+All experiments were run on a PC with Ubuntu $20.04$, featuring a $3.20$ GHz Intel Xeon(R) i$7$ processor and an RTX $2080$ Ti NVIDIA graphics card.